shubhamb0439-gif/XR-new-for-platrom/TRANSCRIPTION_FIXES.md

 ## Issues Fixed

-### 1. Transcription Ordering Issue
+### 1. Transcription Ordering and Jumbling Issue
-**Problem:** Transcriptions were coming in jumbled order, not maintaining the sequence.
+**Problem:** Transcriptions were coming in jumbled, duplicated, and out of order.
+The text was not properly formatted and appeared fragmented.

+**Root Cause:**
+- The system was sending partial incremental transcripts from the device
+- The `mergeIncremental` function in scribe-cockpit.js was trying to merge these fragments
+- This caused text duplication, incorrect merging, and jumbled output
+- Network timing issues made the problem worse

 **Solution:**
+Completely redesigned the transcription flow to send clean, complete text:

+#### Device Side (ui.js):
-- Added `transcriptSequence` counter to state to track the order of incoming transcriptions
+- Added `conversationBuffer` to accumulate complete sentences
-- Each transcription slot now receives a sequence number when finalized
-- Modified `appendTranscriptItem` to include sequence numbers and sort history items by sequence first, then timestamp
+- Added `FINAL_SEND_DELAY_MS` (1500ms) to batch final transcripts
+- Now only sends **final, complete transcripts** after a short delay
+- Removed partial transcript sending during recording
+- Accumulates all speech until a natural pause, then sends the complete text

+#### Scribe Side (scribe-cockpit.js):
+- **Removed all `mergeIncremental` logic** - no more text merging
+- Simplified transcript handling to accept only final transcripts
-- Added `renderTranscriptList` function to properly render sorted transcriptions
+- Added sequence numbers to maintain order
-- This ensures transcriptions always appear in the correct order regardless of network delays or timing
+- Direct display of received text without any manipulation
+- Re-renders transcript list in proper order

 ### 2. Automatic Template Selection by Keywords
 **Problem:** Need automatic note template selection when keywords are spoken during transcription.